realtymaps/promise-ftp/README.md

 Change Log
 ============

+* Version 1.3.0 changes:
+  * addition of the **rawClient** property which exposes the underlying ftp client.

 * Version 1.2.0 changes:
   * the `FtpConnectionError` and `FtpReconectError` classes have been moved to [their own module](https://github.com/realtymaps/promise-ftp-errors), in anticipation of creating a